lightstep/cloud-native-observability/03 - anatomy-of-observability.md

 updates, or changes to our team structure.
 Observability acts as a flywheel on all of these, making us able to move forward more quickly and more safely, by ensuring we can identify the results of these deliberate changes.
 Did we actually fix that bug?
-Are we actually getting more signups?
+Are we actually getting more sign-ups?
 Did we reduce how long it takes to load the page?
 While it's nice to muse about the high-minded pursuit of 'data exploration', most of us don't want to become Magellan in order to see the effect of merging a PR.